SchulzLab/STARE/docs/Main.rst

   :target: ../Figures/STARE_ColumnOptions.pdf

 As of now, there is no option to use chromatin contact data on single-cell level.
-You would have to create your own interaction file (see below *LINK EXISTING ABC*).
+You would have to create your own interaction file (see below in the section about the --existing-abc).
 Also, if you have a separate set of regions for each cell, you would have to call STARE separately for each one.

 -f / --contact_folder
 ------------------